 i) Effects of extracellular stiffness and intracellular tension on the cell cycle.

 Most mammalian cells live in an elastic microenvironment; stiffening of the microenvironment occurs in several diseases and perturbs normal cellular function.
-The effects of matrix elasticity on cellular function are difficult to examine when cells are cultured on traditional rigid plastic or glass substrata that are irrelevant to in vivo microenvironments.
-We are using bioengineered substrata (ECM-coated hydrogels), which can mimic the elasticity of tissues that cells inhabit in vivo to assess the effects of substratum stiffness on signaling pathways regulating the cell cycle.
+The effects of matrix elasticity on cellular function are difficult to study when cells are cultured on traditional rigid plastic or glass substrata that are irrelevant to in vivo microenvironments.
+We are using bioengineered substrata (ECM-coated hydrogels), which can mimic the elasticity of tissues that cells inhabit in vivo, to determine how substratum stiffness affects signaling pathways regulating the cell cycle.
 With this approach, we study the effect of changes in matrix stiffness on the spatial distribution of intracellular forces, focal adhesion composition, and adhesion receptor (integrin and cadherin) signaling.
-These studies have led to the identification of specific focal adhesion components controlling stiffness-dependent cyclin D1 expression and microRNAs controlling the cdk inhibitor, p27kip1.
+These studies have led to the identification of stiffness-dependent signaling pathways, specific focal adhesion components controlling stiffness-dependent cyclin D1 expression, and microRNAs controlling the cdk inhibitor, p27kip1.

 ii) In vivo mechanobiology.